MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/New-Alias.md

 ```

 ### -Option

 Specifies the value of the **Options** property of the alias.
 Valid values are:

-- None: The alias has no constraints (default value)
+- `None`: The alias has no constraints (default value)
-- ReadOnly: The alias can be deleted but cannot be changed except by using the **Force** parameter
+- `ReadOnly`: The alias can be deleted but cannot be changed except by using the **Force** parameter
-- Constant: The alias cannot be deleted or changed
+- `Constant`: The alias cannot be deleted or changed
-- Private: The alias is available only in the current scope
+- `Private`: The alias is available only in the current scope
-- AllScope: The alias is copied to any new scopes that are created
+- `AllScope`: The alias is copied to any new scopes that are created
-- Unspecified: The option is not specified
+- `Unspecified`: The option is not specified

+These values are defined as a flag-based enumeration.
+You can combine multiple values together to
+set multiple flags using this parameter.
+The values can be passed to the **Option** parameter as an
+array of values or as a comma-separated string of those values.
+The cmdlet will combine the values
+using a binary-OR operation.
+Passing values as an array is the simplest option and also allows you
+to use tab-completion on the values.

-To see the **Options** property of all aliases in the session, type `Get-Alias | Format-Table -Property Name, Options -AutoSize`.
+To see the **Options** property of all aliases in the session, type
+`Get-Alias | Format-Table -Property Name, Options -AutoSize`.

 ```yaml
 Type: System.Management.Automation.ScopedItemOptions